rogerchamberlain/rogerchamberlain.github.io/intro-to-circuits.md

 # {{ page.title }}

+This guide is a quick introduction to the mechanics of electricity and simple circuitry.
+We'll start by explaining the circuit itself in concrete terms, including Ohm's Law, and then dive into circuit diagrams.
+This guide should help you analyze circuits intuitively and understand new components fairly quickly.

 ![========](images/line.gif)

 <!-- <aside class="sidenote"> -->
-## Philosophical rambling, or, why learn circuits?
+>## Philosophical rambling, or, why learn circuits?

 >Before we dive into the ins and outs of electricity, it's worth tying everything back to this class and Arduino.
 It's pretty obvious, from the need to charge them, that computers are electrical circuits.
 The Arduino is one such circuit, although it is smaller and uglier than your laptop.